Ultrasound

 Fun ultrasound

-While a medical ultrasound aims to measure a child or to assess whether abnormalities are visible, a fun ultrasound aims to let you enjoy and reflect on the fun side of an ultrasound: finding out the gender or take a detailed look at the face and all movements of your child's hands and feet.
+While a medical ultrasound aims to measure a child or to assess whether abnormalities are visible, a fun ultrasound allows you to enjoy and reflect on the fun side of an ultrasound: finding out the gender, take a detailed look at the face, observe the movements of your child's hands and feet etc..

-Making a fun ultrasound is possible within our regional Pretechocentrum Noord- Limburg in the birth center.
-Our colleague Judith and a number of colleagues provide these fun ultrasounds.
+Making a fun ultrasound is possible within our regional Pretecho Centrum Noord- Limburg at the birth centre.
+Our colleagues Judith and Nanda together with co-workers provide these fun ultrasounds.

 2D ultrasound